-This is something I spend a lot of time going over with my couples.
-Even though almost every single one of the nearly 300 weddings I've worked has had the exact same basic timeline, it doesn't seem to be information that a lot of other vendors are trying to get into your hands!
+This is something I spend a lot of time going over with the amazing folks who book me for their weddings.
+Even though almost every single one of the nearly 300 weddings I’ve worked has had the exact same basic timeline, it doesn’t seem to be information that a lot of other vendors are trying to get into your hands!
 They just want to know what time you want dinner to be, what time you want your ceremony to be, but when you express an opinion they gently steer you towards this standard wedding timeline anyway.
 So, this post is all about how to plan your wedding timeline!

 I think that’s enough preamble for now.
 Here’s the standard timeline that every wedding uses so you can plan your wedding on YOUR terms.

 We’ll need to start with your ceremony time.
 From there, the rest of the wedding timeline planning is just working backwards!
 I’m going to build this timeline based on a ceremony time of 4pm (which is a pretty common time here in Colorado).

 Traditional wedding timeline